 Dealing with complexity.
 The substantive issues we’ll examine are big and complicated.
 Social scientists have struggled to understand the nature of the problem(s), to identify the main cause(s), and to figure out the most useful solution(s).
-The process is often like detective work: the story is seldom simple, and rarely do we have the exact evidence we’d need in order to be strongly confident about our conclusion.
-So we must ask an assortment of questions, use various types of data, and think systematically.
+The process is like detective work: seldom is the story simple and rarely do we have the exact evidence we’d need in order to be strongly confident about our conclusion, so we must ask an assortment of questions, use various types of data, and think systematically.

 Comfort with quantitative data.
 A generation ago there was a scarcity of numerical data.
 Now we have an abundance: data are everywhere.
 That’s a good thing, because data are key to answering important questions about society.
 You will encounter lots of quantitative data in this course, often in graphical form.
 If you aren’t already comfortable interpreting such data and reasoning from them, by the end of the course you should be.

 Verbal communication.
-The discussion section for this course is designed to foster discussion about the substantive issues we’ll cover.
+The discussion section for this course is designed to foster conversation about the substantive issues we’ll cover.
 Your discussion section grade will be based entirely on your participation.
-We’ll also (I hope) have a good bit of discussion during regular class meetings.

 Written communication.
-You will write two essays.
-Both are short, so I expect the quality of writing to be very high.
+You will write a research paper.
+I expect the quality of writing to be very high.
 Good writing usually comes from extensive editing.
 Write a draft.
 Then edit it.
 Then edit it again.
 And again.

 Concision.
 Information and opinion are plentiful these days, so brevity is a valuable skill.
-The essays are short, so you’ll need to focus on the information and argument that is most relevant or useful.
+The research paper you will write is short, so you’ll need to focus on the information and argument that is most relevant or useful.

 Independent research.
-The two essays are on topics not covered in the course.
+The research paper is on a topic not covered in the course.
 You’ll need to do some outside reading, decide on your proposal or position, and assess the degree to which evidence supports it.